The 6 Best Dog Muzzles Australia: Tested & Evaluated 2023

 It was frightening.

-Our newly rescued German Shepherd came fully stocks with anxiety, separation fears and violent tendencies.
+Our newly rescued German Shepherd came fully stocked with anxiety, separation fears and violent tendencies.
 He was a biter.
 Have you seen a German Shepherd in full rage recently?

 Not a pretty sight.